Lionel Charles Knights: Early life

-He was born in Grantham and initially attended The King's School in the town, followed by Hutchesons' Grammar School, Glasgow and Cambridgeshire High School for Boys.
+He was born in Grantham and initially attended The King's School in the town, followed by Hutchesons' Grammar School, Glasgow, and Cambridgeshire High School for Boys.
 He was educated at Selwyn College, Cambridge, where he read History and English, graduating with a first-class degree in 1928.
 In his final undergraduate year he won the Charles Oldham Shakespeare prize, shared with Humphrey Jennings.
 He was elected to a research scholarship at Christ's College, Cambridge in 1930, where he worked on his doctoral thesis.

 Literary career

-He was a co-editor of Scrutiny, the literary journal of F. R. Leavis's school, from May 15, 1932 to 1953 when it ceased publication.
+He was a co-editor of Scrutiny, the literary journal of F. R. Leavis's school, from May 15, 1932, to 1953 when it ceased publication.

 He was an English lecturer at the University of Manchester in 1933, then Professor of English Literature at the University of Sheffield in 1947 and the Winterstoke Professor of English at University of Bristol in 1953.
-From 1965-73, he was King Edward VII Professor of English Literature at the University of Cambridge.
+From 1965 to 1973, he was King Edward VII Professor of English Literature at the University of Cambridge.